Slamdunk/phpstan-laminas-framework/README.md

   plugins? (e.g. flashMessenger, redirect).
 - Should other Zend Framework methods that PHPStan can't figure out be piled into this extension or separate ones?
 How to organise?
+- My names are likely atrocious - need feedback.
+- Is Application\PHPStan the best place for something like this?